Thursday, March 19, 2020

 Amid their dismay, the most important statement by our principal may not have sunk in, but it stood out to me.
 She said, “Remember, we are people of faith.”

 Ours is a Catholic school founded by The Sisters of Mercy.
-We start and end every day with prayer; we hold monthly Masses; at each level, the students are required to take theology; and every student must accumulate service hours.
+We start and end every day with prayer; we hold monthly Masses; at each level, the students are required to take a theology class; and every student must accumulate service hours.
 Mercy Core Values underscore our curricula.

 At the Upper School where I teach, our students are typical high school kids with all the typical high school behaviors.
 There are cliques; there is boundary testing; there are negative attitudes and inappropriate comments.
 Some get into trouble and receive demerits or attend Saturday detention; some earn poor grades and must be placed on academic support, which might include dropping extracurricular activities.
 They are normal American teenagers.
 The difference is not in the students we serve, but in the learning environment we provide.